Speak to a qualified cancer nurse

 Life after treatment

-Cancer Council 13 11 20 can help you connect with other people who have had cancer, and provide you with information about the emotional and practical aspects of living well after cancer.
-They may also refer you to a survivorship program or resources.
-These may help you adjust to your life after treatment.
+Cancer Council 13 11 20 can help you connect with other people who have had breast cancer, and provide you with information about the emotional and practical aspects of living well after cancer.

 Check-ups after breast cancer treatment are likely to happen every 3–6 months for two years.
 They will become less frequent after that if you have no further problems.

-You are likely to have a mammogram and, if necessary, an ultrasound every year.
+You are likely to have a mammogram and, if needed, an ultrasound every year.
 You won’t need a mammogram if you’ve had a double mastectomy.
 If there is a concern the cancer may have come back, you may have a bone scan and a CT, PET or MRI scan.
-After five years with no recurrence, women aged between 50 and 74 can continue to have a mammogram through the national breast cancer screening program.
+After five years with no sign of cancer, women aged between 50 and 74 can continue to have a free mammogram through the national breast cancer screening program.

-Between follow-up appointments, let your specialist know immediately of any symptoms or health problems.
-You can also see your GP if you have any questions and for ongoing support.
+Between follow-up appointments, let your doctor know immediately of any symptoms you notice or health problems.

 If you have continued feelings of sadness, have trouble getting up in the morning or have lost motivation to do things that previously gave you pleasure, you may be experiencing depression.
 This is quite common among people who have had cancer.

-Talk to your GP, as counselling or medication—even for a short time—may help.
-Some people are able to get a Medicare rebate for sessions with a psychologist.
-Ask your doctor if you are eligible.
+Talk to your GP, because counselling or medication—even for a short time—may help.
+Some people can get a Medicare rebate for sessions with a psychologist.
 Cancer Council SA operates a free cancer counselling program.
 Call Cancer Council 13 11 20 for more information.

 This information is reviewed by